 What do I need to do?

-If a child is already living with you, and you have not told Darlington Children’s Services, you must do so immediately.
+If a child is already living with you, and you have not told Darlington children’s services, you must do so immediately.

-The CAP is open during the following hours:
+They are open during the following hours:

-Monday – Thursday 08:30 to 17:00
+- Monday – Thursday 8:30am to 5pm.

-Friday – 08:30 to 16:30
+- Friday – 8:30am to 4:30pm.

 Why must I do this?

 Following this, the Children (Private Arrangement) Fostering Regulations 2005 set out the duties of local authorities in their arrangements for private fostering.

 What will Darlington Children’s Services do?

 The social worker will visit the private foster home to check the situation is suitable and safe for a child to live.

 When the child is living with the private foster carer the social worker will visit the child.

 They will then visit you every 6 weeks in the first year and at least every 12 weeks following the first year.

-To watch a short clip about private fostering click on the YouTube video below
+Watch a short clip about private fostering